Treble 100: No. 73, King Crimson – Red

 As time went on and our imaginations grew darker, complicated by the interior fires of the hormonal storm of puberty, our deepening abuses at home and subsequent responsive young reliance on substances and vices of lust and hooliganism to staunch those widening wounds, our curiosities and intensities grew deeper.
 Despite my small frame, struggling with young male eating disorders and a trauma-induced body dysmorphia, I briefly became fixated with working out, becoming stronger, strong enough that I might finally… (That elliptical end never being resolved.)
 I discovered in my digging into King Crimson a deeper body of work: Their inventive and mystical second album In the Wake of Poseidon, the bizarre and faintly terrifying circus-scented Lizard, the close to their elemental quartet (later mirrored by Mastodon) in the romantic and beautiful Islands.
 But it was on discovery of their fifth album Larks’ Tongues in Aspic that I found the ideal workout album.
 It was the perfect length, just over 45 minutes, able to be split relatively easily into three 15-ish minute segmented workouts of the core trio (pushups, crunches, lunges) in my bedroom.
 But it wasn’t just the length that made it perfect.
 It was the music.

 King Crimson had always been a volatile group.
 Their first lineup emerged from the sinking wreck of a previous group—Giles, Giles and Fripp—who released a single album splitting the difference between the latter-day Beatles and early Zappa but with a more pastoral and jazzy English bent than either of those two groups.
 That early record is in certain ways the decoder ring to what King Crimson would become.
 It featured in its turns the bizarre surreal comedy that would pepper their work until its final emergence in the dark irony of Adrian Belew’s lyrics of the ’80s material and beyond, the elegiac and classical-leaning progressive rock that became the staple of their earliest incarnations, as well as the complex pop and jazz writing that would underpin the vast majority of their less obscure material.
 That early group would recruit two members to the trio, Ian McDonald on horns and flutes as well as Judy Dyble notably of Fairport Convention, but would dissolve due to creative conflicts.
-Robert Fripp, the clear creative engine of King Crimson, would take half the band with him and, from the more serious and abstract material, forge the sound of that early King Crimson sound.
+Robert Fripp, the clear creative engine of King Crimson, would take half the band with him and, from the more serious and abstract material, forge that early King Crimson sound.

 The early days of gigging for the band saw them praised by their fellow musicians, including adoration from the Who, Black Sabbath, a young Jethro Tull and even being described by Jimi Hendrix as “the best band in the world,” a credit Fripp still tells with an atypical wide grin.
 And why shouldn’t he?
-There’s no one stoic enough in this world to sheepishly turn down that level of praise from the widely-considered greatest rock guitarist of all time.
+There’s no one stoic enough in this world to sheepishly turn down that level of praise from the widely considered greatest rock guitarist of all time.
 But the band had already more or less dissolved by the time their debut was released; hoping to capitalize on that momentum, as well as to capture material written around the same time, Fripp assembled as much of the lineup of the debut as he could and filled out the rest with, ironically, the original core musicians of Giles, Giles and Fripp to produce In the Wake of Poseidon, only to have nearly everyone leave shortly after its completion.
 (Notably, vocalist Greg Lake would form his own legendary, triple-named group Emerson, Lake and Palmer.)
 So it went for Lizard and Islands as well, each record seeing a cycling of members as well as an accruing of names on a list of figures that would, in time, become recurring collaborators but seemingly never full members of the group.
 Each record was, unsurprisingly, stridently different from the last.
 They released an average of two albums a year, experiencing apocalyptic levels of evolution in a phenomenally short period, connecting with other key prog groups by things like a guest vocal turn by Jon Anderson of Yes voicing Prince Rupert on the title track of Lizard (don’t ask; it’s prog) as well as selling the Mellotron used on their debut to a young Genesis.

 Then, suddenly, a moment of crystallization.
 Fripp, in one of many fits of madness, got a wild hair.
 He had been monitoring the shape of rock, witnessing the molten birth of heavy metal through groups like Black Sabbath and the growing occult rock movements in Britain, as well as the rising dominance of jazz rock.
 His early desire to play a form of rock divorced from the blues, feeling admiration but little connection to the cultural sub-matter of blues, had pushed him to pursue other shapes informed by orchestral and certain forms of jazz music.
 These shapes, however, seemed finally to be an answer to his conundrum.
 Rock may be inexorably tied to the blues, likewise with certain forms of jazz.
 But the avant-garde angularity he witnessed, not to mention metal’s primordial heaviness, seemed ideal vehicles for something new and improvisational—and deeply experimental.
-So he put his feelers out for, in what would through his career be a typical maneuver, another wholly-new lineup of his group.
+So he put his feelers out for, in what would through his career be a typical maneuver, another wholly new lineup of his group.

 What he found was John Wetton, a bassist of burgeoning heavy metal skill and menacing baritone voice who had until then been a bit player circling rock and prog orbits; David Cross, a then-unknown violinist, keyboardist and flautist; Jamie Muir, a jazz-obsessed free improviser of percussion; and, in a mighty coup, Bill Bruford, the greatest drummer in the history of progressive rock, recently departed from Yes following the greatest record in the history of progressive rock, Close to the Edge.
 The first three of those players clearly fit the mold for the new wild, dangerous, volatile mixture of jazz, rock, prog and heavy metal Fripp had in mind.
 Bruford was a surprise, both to critics/listeners at the time and to his former bandmates.
 But, per his own words, he had always been more fond of jazz than rock or pop and the promise-nee-task Fripp gave him of constant improvisation and innovation was substantially more enticing than, to him, the interminable and highly contentious writing sessions Yes would undertake whenever making their own new material.